 Treatment and prognosis

-In general, medical therapy is directed at minimising symptoms associated with nasal septal perforations, such as epistaxis, crusting, and nasal congestion, and treating causative medical conditions, including lupus and sarcoidosis.
+In general, medical therapy is directed at minimizing symptoms associated with nasal septal perforations, such as epistaxis, crusting, and nasal congestion, and treating causative medical conditions, including lupus and sarcoidosis.

 Nasal silastic buttons are available for insertion.
 Some patients tolerate the buttons for many years; however, many patients do not.
 Some companies offer silastic buttons that can be custom fitted to the patient.